djangonauts/django-hstore/README.rst

 If you use the awsome `django-grappelli`_ there's an even nicer looking widget for you too!

 .. figure:: https://raw.github.com/nemesisdesign/django-hstore/master/docs/hstore-widget.png

+Each time a key or a value is modified the underlying textarea is updated:

 .. figure:: https://raw.github.com/nemesisdesign/django-hstore/master/docs/hstore-widget-raw.png